 You should also make sure you check what time the next bus is on the return direction - if you miss the return bus you may have to wait quite a long time for the next one (if there is a next one!).

 Distilleries easily reached by public transport (with a short walk from the bus stop) are as follows:

-I have caught the Port Askaig bus (ask the bus driver to drop you off at the Persabus Farm road) and walked to Bunnahabhain before - it is 4 miles each way.
+I have caught the Port Askaig bus and walked to Bunnahabhain before - it is 4 miles each way - ask the bus driver to drop you off at the Persabus Farm road, and if you can, try and find someone to give you a lift back!
 On a sunny day, it is a stunning walk, and I highly recommend it, but the weather on Islay is very fickle, so be warned!
 If the weather is poor, it is a long walk with no protection from the elements.

 There Aren't That Many Islay Taxis

 Islay is an incredibly popular tourist destination serviced by a small community of people.
 It pays to be mindful that there aren't always enough services to cater to everyone on demand, including taxis.